How to Space Out Your Nutrisystem MealsArticle posted in: Nutrisystem for Men

 Here’s what Brooke told us about your Nutrisystem meal plan:

-Your first week, FreshStart Week 1 >, is designed to help you lose a substantial amount of weight right from the get-go.
+Your first week is designed to help you lose a substantial amount of weight right from the get-go.
 Studies have found that early weight loss is a predictor of long-term success.
 It’s immediate gratification, which tells you right away “you can do this,” and keeps you motivated to lose more.

-On week one, you’ll be eating only the foods contained within the Week 1 kit along with at least four servings of the non-starchy vegetables that are listed in your grocery guide as “unlimited.”
+On week one, you’ll be following the One-Week Reboot meal plan.
+You will add at least four servings of the non-starchy vegetables that are listed in your grocery guide as “unlimited.”
 These are veggies like lettuce, Brussels sprouts, asparagus, green beans, tomatoes and carrots.

 In fact, for your entire time on your Nutrisystem meal plan, you’ll be eating at least four servings of vegetables, and you are encouraged to eat more if you’re still feeling hungry.
 Vegetables are high in many vital nutrients, including disease-fighting antioxidants.
 Plus, they’re high in fiber, which will help you stay fuller for a longer period of time.
 “There is no schedule for veggies,” says Brooke.
 “You can schedule them whenever you’d like them.”

-Also during your first week, you’ll have FreshStart™ Shakes as a mid-morning snack.
+Also during your first week, you’ll have Nutrisystem shakes as a mid-morning snack.
 The shakes are fortified with vitamins and minerals and are high in protein and high in fiber to keep you satisfied.
-Click here to stock up on FreshStart Shakes >
+Click here to stock up on Nutrisystem shakes >